 10. Soften butter quickly with a heated glass.

-Pour boiling water into a glass to heat it up.
-Then, dump out the water and place it over the stick of butter.
+This is my most used and favorite baking hack.
+Pour boiling water into a heatproof glass to warm it up.
+Then dump out the water and place it over the stick of butter.
 The butter will soften within minutes without melting.
+Now you can stop microwaving your butter and pulling it off as “softened.”

 11. Grate frozen butter for easy mixing when making biscuits or pie crust.

-To make the best flaky pie crust, first, place your butter in its original wrapper into the freezer until very firm.
-Take a knife and score the wrapper at the tablespoon mark you want to stop at, remove that portion of the paper.
-Grate the stick of butter using the large-hole side until you reach the wrapper, then combine butter flakes as directed in your recipe.
+To make the best flaky pie crust, first place your butter in its original wrapper into the freezer until very firm.
+Take a knife and score the wrapper at the tablespoon mark you want to stop at, then remove that portion of the paper.
+Grate the stick of butter using the large-hole side until you reach the wrapper.
+Combine the butter flakes as directed in your recipe.

 12. Use unflavored dental floss to cut cheesecakes and layered cakes.